Some people wonder what the deal with herbs for breastfeeding is when this is a natural process which should run its course.

 Susun Weed is such a person.
 She is a Master Herbalist who has published several herbal medicine books with a focus on women in their childbearing years.
 This is the type of person whose expert advice you should trust.
 Here are some of her recommendations from her site – see sources below.

-- INFUSION of red raspberry leaves (Rubus spp.) and Nettle leaves (Urtica Doica), and Oat Straw (Avena sativa L.) – Brewed as a tea or as an infusion, raspberry is the best known, most widely used, and safest of all uterine and pregnancy tonic herbs.
+- INFUSION of red raspberry leaves (Rubus spp.) and Nettle leaves (Urtica Donica), and Oat Straw (Avena sativa L.) – Brewed as a tea or as an infusion, raspberry is the best known, most widely used, and safest of all uterine and pregnancy tonic herbs.
 The high mineral content assists in milk production, while nettle and oat straw improve the quantity and quality of breast milk.
 This combination is the mildest, safest, and the first choice of herbs for breastfeeding for many new moms.

 - TINCTURE of blessed thistle (Cnicus benedictus) – in a dose of 10-20 drops, two or four times a day.
 Blessed thistle is a known galactagogue, and it is also said to lift postpartum depression of various forms.
-Caution: the herb is very bitter, the reason why a tincture is better than tea in this case.
+Caution: The herb is very bitter and is the reason why a tincture is better than tea in this case.
 You also have the option of a BREW made from blessed thistle and oat straw or nettle.
 You can make this drink once, half and half of each type of herb, and refrigerate it.
 When you want to drink it, heat it up to the point of boiling and pour it over aromatic seeds (a mix of seeds in a teaspoon, not more).
 It will also revitalize you, as well as stimulate milk production.

 - ALCOHOL-FREE STOUT OR MALT for hops (Humulus Lupulus) – one per day.
 As strange as beer might seem like a breast milk production incentive, it is naturally made from hops.
 Keep in mind the fact that hops are such a strong galactagogue that it is recommended to the mothers of twins who need to produce more milk.

 - INFUSION of comfrey leaves (Symphytum uplandica x) – is ideal for some additional reasons.
 It improves bone health, it repairs ligaments, muscles, and tissue and it improves digestion.
-Caution: use comfrey leaves, not roots.
+Caution: Use comfrey leaves, not roots.
 The roots have the strong liver-damaging property borage leaves have.

 - A simple BREW of aromatic seeds (anise, caraway, coriander, cumin, dill, fennel) – will also help with digestion and soothe a colicky baby.